 A shortage of pilots is also a genuine problem that’s facing US regional airlines right now, as more captains reach the mandatory retirement age of 65.
 Add to that the fact that fewer young people are choosing commercial aviation as a profession.

-The Academy of Aeronautics hire students upon graduation to help cumulating hours of flight necessary to become an airline pilot.
+The College of Aeronautics hire students upon graduation to help accumulate hours of flight necessary to become an airline pilot.